MikeGawi/ePiframe/INSTALL.md

 ## Configuration

 * Configure ePiframe with [*config.cfg*](https://github.com/MikeGawi/ePiframe/blob/master/config.cfg) file inside installation path.
 Just one file and with lots of descriptions.
-No need to restart service after changing any of config file values as file is loaded per every display refresh/run
+The service restart is needed only for all service related features (i.e. WebUI, Telegram Bot, etc.) and it's indicated in the config file, the other settings are loaded per run/refresh
 * **__ALWAYS__** check configuration with ```./ePiframe.py --check-config```

-**_NOTE_** - Interval multiplication option which can enlonger the photo display time, uses *hot word* (i.e. *hotword #*, where # is interval multiplicator value) in the **photo description** field.
+**_NOTE_** - Interval multiplication option which can prolong the photo display time, uses *hot word* (i.e. *hotword #*, where # is interval multiplicator value) in the **photo description** field.
 You can change this attribute only for your own photos or for all *only* when you're an owner of the album.
 It's description in the photo information panel not photo comment.
 Comments are inacessible from Google Photos level (unfortunately) as [are stored in different database](https://support.google.com/photos/thread/3272278?hl=en) 😟

 ## Command line